tyc/successfulunittest/manuscript/Basic_Concepts.md

 ### Functional coverage

 Functional coverage is a measure of the unit test covers the functional requirements of the software module.
-If the coverage is less than 100%, it shows that the unit test does not cover all the functions to be achieve by the software module.
+If the coverage is less than 100%, it shows that the unit testing does not cover all the functions to be achieve by the software module.
 Only functional requirements are counted for functional coverage.
 Non-functional requirements are outside the scope of this measurement.
 They should be covered through other mechanism such as integration testing or code inspection.

 The functional coverage is measured by dividing the number of requirements that are covered by the unit tests by the total number of requirements.
 From this equation, it is clear that a coverage of less than 100% shows that not all the functionality are tested.